Bára Gísladóttir: Biography

 Born in Reykjavík on 21 November 1989, Bára played the violin from an early age, specialising in double bass from her teens onwards.
-She studied composition at the Royal Danish Academy of music where she completed a Masters Degree and an Advanced Postgraduate Diploma under the guidance of Niels Rosing-Schow and Jeppe Just Christensen.
-Prior to that she studied composition at the Milan Conservatory with Gabriele Manca and earned a Bachelors Degree at the Iceland Academy of Arts with Hróðmar I. Sigurbjörnsson and Þuríður Jónsdóttir.
+She studied composition at the Royal Danish Academy of Music where she completed a master's degree and an Advanced Postgraduate Diploma under the guidance of Niels Rosing-Schow and Jeppe Just Christensen.
+Prior to that she studied composition at the Milan Conservatory with Gabriele Manca and earned a bachelor's degree at the Iceland Academy of Arts with Hróðmar I. Sigurbjörnsson and Þuríður Jónsdóttir.

-Bára has released four albums.
+Bára has released seven albums.
 Her debut, Different Rooftops, came out in 2015, and contained works that included voice, electronics, saxophone, and double bass. the 2016 follow-up, B R I M S L Ó Ð, employed double bass and electronics across three movements.
 A 2017 album entitled Mass for some contained compositions for double bass, electronics, and voice.
 HĪBER, released in 2020, utilised electronics and double bass.
-A 2021 release is planned for 'Caeli', a collaboration with Skúli Sverrisson.
+Caeli, a collaboration with Skúli Sverrisson, was released in 2021.
+SILVA, a single hour-long composition for double bass and electronics, was released in 2023 and Orchestra Works with the Iceland Symphony Orchestra was released in 2024.

 Prizes

-Bára has received the Carl Nielsen and Anne Marie Carl-Nielsen Foundation’s Talent Awards, the Léonie Sonning Talent Prize, and won the "Shout Out" award at The Reykjavík Grapevine Music Awards.
-She was nominated at the Icelandic Music Awards in 2019 and 2020 for "piece of the year" and the Carl Prize in 2020 as "Composer of the Year - Chamber Ensemble".
+Bára has received the Carl Nielsen and Anne Marie Carl-Nielsen Foundation's Talent Awards, the Léonie Sonning Talent Prize, and won the "Shout Out" award at The Reykjavík Grapevine Music Awards.
+She was nominated at the Icelandic Music Awards in 2019 and 2020 for "piece of the year" and the Carl Prize in 2020 as "Composer of the Year – Chamber Ensemble".
+In 2022, she was nominated for the Nordic Council Music Prize.
+She received the Ernst von Siemens Composer Prize in 2024.